klocey/partitions/README.md

 Installation
 ============
+pypartitions, the python package, can be installed by cloning the directory and running the following from the command line:

+    python setup.py install

-The R package can be installed directly from git hub using the following.
+rpartitions, the R package, can be installed directly from git hub using the following R commands.

     library(devtools)
     install_github('partitions', 'klocey', subdir='rpartitions')

 or it can be locally installed using

     library(devtools)
     install()

 GNU GENERAL PUBLIC LICENSE
 ==========================